zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 the completed precepts with wisdom?"
 "Where he has desire, diligence, courage, hard work, fortitude, non-shrinking, mindfulness, righteous knowledge, enthusiasm, diligence, establishment, practice, and perseverance in good Dhamma;
-how can I complete the unfinished concentration... …(Omitted) How can I complete the unfinished wisdom accumulation... liberating accumulation... liberating wisdom seeing accumulation...
+how can I complete the unfinished concentration... ...(Omitted) How can I complete the unfinished wisdom accumulation... liberating accumulation... liberating wisdom seeing accumulation...
 "How can I perceive the suffering of the unknown, or I can abandon the pollution that has not been renounced, or I Can I practice